matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- How to deal with a checked exception in a static field initializer
+### :star: How to deal with a checked exception in a static field initializer

 ```java
 // INCORRECT